Konamiman/Nestor80/docs/LanguageReference.md

 ### .WARN 🆕

-_Syntax:_ `.WARN <text>`
+_Syntax:_ `.WARN ["]<text>["]`

 Emits an assembly warning with the specified text.
 The text supports expression interpolation.

 The warning will be emitted twice, once in pass 1 and once in pass2.
 If that's undesirable you can enclose the instruction in an `IF1` or `IF2` block.
-See "Passes".
+See "Passes", "Strings in messages for the assembler console".

 ### .XALL